Community Working Groups have launched!

 How We’ll Work Together

-FedRAMP will in effect sponsor and host the working group to provide a neutral space for contributors and information sharing but will not direct any work.
+FedRAMP will help facilitate the exchange of information and efforts of the working group by providing a neutral space for contributors and information sharing but will not direct or manage any work.

 PMO participants will have two roles in the working group: